 Therefore, if you are presenting your offering at the altar, and there you remember that your brother has something against you, leave your offering there before the altar and go; first be reconciled to your brother, and then come and present your offering.

 When I read these verses literally, as any old fool would, they tell me I shouldn’t give an offering while I am aware that a brother or sister holds an offense against me.
 Instead, I must go and “be reconciled” before I may offer my gift.
 The burden is on me–I must go.
 The test isn’t whether I tried to be reconciled, it is whether my attempt was fully successful.
-As long as the other person holds a record of the offense against me in any way, I am disqualified.
+As long as the other person holds the offense against me, I am disqualified.

 Of course, as anyone preaching this passage will tell you, the main–nearly the only–way in which Israelites who were neither Priests nor Levites could serve in worship was by presenting offerings.
 So not being able to present offerings was an almost blanket prohibition on all service and collective worship.
 It was simply not to be done while the worshipper was aware that someone held a grudge against them.